Narrative Theology:

 The Alpha:

 A good God and Creation is how the Bible begins and ends.
 In between is a diagnostic guide for the Birth of the Ego and the Division of Shadows.
 It’s a spiritual retelling of the human condition: humanity “hiding in the bushes” of its own neuroses, scapegoating each other and God, while the Spirit of Cain infects humanity’s DNA with the Divine Right to Kings.
+The conflict of between “good and evil” resolves when Joseph forgives his family.

 “The Word is living, being, spirit, all verdant greening, all creativity.
 This Word flashes out of the Father as the high sun sheds its light.”